 Latest news from the publish-or-perish front:

-In my essay I study how three German travelogues from the Vormärz era (1830-1848) portrayed Texas.
-In his Reise durch die mexikanischen Provinzen (1837) Eduard Ludecus critically looks at his own attempted settlement in South Texas.
-A decade later, Ferdinand Roemer’s Texas (1849) combines scientific study and emigration advice for German settlers.
-Finally, Christiane Haun tells of a young bride’s emigrant journey in her Mit dem Paketsegler 1853 nach Texas .
+In my publication I study how three German travelogues from the „Vormärz“ era (1830-1848) portrayed Texas.
+In his Reise durch die mexikanischen Provinzen (1837), Eduard Ludecus critically looks at his own attempted settlement in South Texas.
+A decade later, Ferdinand Roemer’s Texas (1849) combines geological studies and emigration advice for German settlers.
+Finally, Christiane Haun tells of her emigrant journey as a young bride in her Mit dem Paketsegler 1853 nach Texas .

 The essay is thematically linked to my upcoming monograph.
-Lone Star Vistas: Constructions of Texas in US American, Mexican, and German Travel Narratives, 1821-1861 is to appear in 2019. https://astrid-haas.net/publications/
+Lone Star Vistas: Constructions of Texas in US American, Mexican, and German Travel Narratives, 1821-1861, shall appear in late 2019. https://astrid-haas.net/publications/